 Our goal is to not only inform but to also unite and support the campus by creating a greater sense of community throughout the UC, SLP and USD as a whole.
-This service is free to any student or community group that is hosting an event on campus.
+This service is free to any registered student or community group that is hosting an event on campus.
 Please see our Posting Policy for more details.

 The UC/SLP Digital Display developers strongly encourage all groups and organizations to design and submit postings that they feel are representative of the event they are promoting.
 However, if you need assistance, we can also help design a poster for your event.
 This service is available as our digital display developers' schedules permit and may delay the posting of your event.
-Please allow up to three business days for postings to appear on the displays.
+Please allow up to two business days for postings to appear on the displays.
 We strongly encourage all postings to adhere to USD's Core Values.
 Please remember, these are public displays.

 Posting a Flyer

 To submit a posting for the digital displays located throughout the UC and the SLP, please fill out the appropriate information here.
 Please note that all student groups MUST complete an Event Registration and Approval Form found on the Student Leadership and Involvement Center website if you are planning on hosting an event that is approved by USD.
 Please review our posting policy for more details.

 Posting a Video

 To submit a video posting for the digital displays located throughout the UC and the SLP, please contact the UC/SLP Digital Display Team at email@example.com or visit us in SLP 302.
 At the current time, we are being highly selective about the video content of the Digital Displays.
 Please note that any student-created videos must include a disclaimer identifying the student organization affiliated with the piece.
 The Creative Zone can assist with this process.